sbates130272/qemu-minimal/README.md

 QEmu's gdb feature is turned on so you may debug the kernel using gdb.
 Note that you run the first command below from a shell prompt and the second from within gdb.
+Note you should run these two command before invoking QEMU.

 ```
 (shell) gdb vmlinux